mlateb/mlateb.github.io/.ipynb_checkpoints/index-checkpoint.md

 I work as **Researcher** at *Mediterranean Agronomic Institute of Chania* [MAICh](https://www.iamc.ciheam.org/) and **Doctoral candidate** at *Mouloud Mammeri University of Tizi-Ouzou* [UMMTO](http://www.ummto.dz/).

 I'm from Tizi-Ouzou, Algeria.
-I spent most of the last six years in Chania, Greece.
+Between 2013 and 2019, lived mostly in Chania, Greece.
 For more informations see my [Curriculum Vitae](/about/).